 (G) installing throughout the Heritage Area clear, consistent, and appropriate signs identifying public access points and sites of interest;

 (3) consider the interests of diverse units of government, businesses, tourism officials, private property owners, and nonprofit groups within the Heritage Area in developing and implementing the management plan;

 (4) conduct public meetings at least semiannually regarding the development and implementation of the management plan; and

 (i) the accomplishments of the local coordinating entity;

 (ii) the expenses and income of the local coordinating entity; and

 (iii) the entities to which the local coordinating entity made any grants;

 (B) make available for audit all records relating to the expenditure of the Federal funds and any matching funds; and

 (C) require, with respect to all agreements authorizing the expenditure of Federal funds by other organizations, that the receiving organizations make available for audit all records relating to the expenditure of the Federal funds.

-(1) IN GENERAL.—The local coordinating entity shall not use Federal funds received under this Act to acquire real property or any interest in real property.
+(1) IN GENERAL.—The local coordinating entity shall not use Federal funds provided for National Heritage Areas to acquire real property or any interest in real property.